Bromism: Dermatological

-Dermatological effects include cherry angiomas, acneiform, and pustular and erythematous rashes.
+Bromoderma is the skin expression of bromism and is more frequent in children than adults.
+It is typically due to ingestion of bromide-containing drugs; inadvertent ingestion of veterinary bromide-containing drugs by children may also occur.
+Bromoderma lesions include cherry angiomas, acneiform eruptions, exudative plaques, ulcerations, and erythematous rashes.

 Cause

 High levels of bromide chronically impair the membrane of neurons, which progressively impairs neuronal transmission, leading to toxicity, known as bromism.
 Bromide has an elimination half-life of 9 to 12 days, which can lead to excessive accumulation.
 Doses of 0.5 to 1 gram per day of bromide can lead to bromism.
 Historically, the therapeutic dose of bromide is about 3 to 5 grams of bromide, thus explaining why chronic toxicity (bromism) was once so common.
 While significant and sometimes serious disturbances occur to neurologic, psychiatric, dermatological, and gastrointestinal functions, death is rare from bromism.

-A man was poisoned in 2025, after a suggestion of ChatGPT to replace sodium chloride in his diet with sodium bromide; sodium bromide is a safe replacement only for non-nutritional purposes, i.e., cleaning.
+Dietary sodium bromide has caused bromism.
+In 2007, mass bromism affected 467 individuals in Cacuaco, Angola.
+It was traced to extremely high levels of sodium bromide (>80%) in table salt samples collected in the households of patients.
+A man was poisoned in 2025, after a suggestion of ChatGPT to replace sodium chloride in his diet with sodium bromide.

 Bromism is caused by a neurotoxic effect on the brain which results in somnolence, psychosis, seizures, and delirium.
-Bromism has also been caused by excessive consumption of soft drinks that contains brominated vegetable oil, leading to headache, fatigue, ataxia, memory loss, and potentially inability to walk was observed in one case.
+Bromism has also been caused by excessive consumption of soft drinks that contains brominated vegetable oil, leading to headache, fatigue, ataxia, memory loss, and potentially inability to walk was observed in one case, where the patient drank Ruby Red Squirt soda about 8 L/day for several months.

 Diagnosis

-Bromism is diagnosed by checking the serum chloride level, electrolytes, glucose, blood urea nitrogen and creatinine, as well as symptoms such as psychosis.
+In the presence of suggestive signs and symptoms, particularly neuropsychiatric symptoms, bromism is diagnosed by checking the serum chloride level, electrolytes, glucose, blood urea nitrogen and creatinine.
+Pseudohyperchloremia with a negative anion gap is highly suggestive of the diagnosis.
+Serum bromide levels may be elevated but improvement in symptoms does not always correlate with a similar decline in bromide concentrations as signs and symptoms depend on the brain time exposure of bromide.
 Bromine is also radiopaque, so an abdominal X-ray may also help in the diagnosis.

 Treatment

 There are no specific antidotes or protocols for bromide poisoning of the body.
 Increased intake of regular salt and water, which increases the flow of the related chloride ion through the body, is one way of flushing out the bromide.
 Furosemide may help aid urinary excretion in individuals with renal impairment or where bromide toxicity is severe.
 In one case, hemodialysis was used to reduce bromide's half-life to 1.38 h, dramatically improving the patient's condition.

-Iodine deficiency is also linked to weaker (less detectable) forms of bromism.
-Iodine and bromine are closely related to each other in behavior (and location on the periodic table), and high levels of bromine displace iodine in tissues and blood when there is an opportunity to do so.
-Supplementary intake of iodine should be preceded by a salt loading protocol or consumption of dietary sulfur beforehand.